CesarCaramazana/DermoscopicSegmentation/README.md

 The text files with the indices of the data (train.txt, val.txt and test.txt) are not included in the original ISIC dataset, but are available in this repository.

 The checkpoint paths also need to be manually specified.
-In my implementation, I saved the models in a folder called /Checkpoints, using .tar file extension.
+In my implementation, I saved the models in a folder called /Checkpoints, using .tar files.

 <pre>
 <code>